discovery-and-mastery-working-group/discovery-and-mastery-working-group-specs/README.md

-# DMBE Working Group Specifications Documents
+# DMBE Working Group Specifications

 You've made it to the source repository of the Discovery and Mastery Based Education Working Group's specifications and analysis.